MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-msa.md

 Create automated workflows with step-by-step guidance and an intuitive, no-code interface anyone can use, regardless of their technical expertise.
 Build flows from a wide variety of pre-made actions, or [record your interactions as steps](recording-flow.md) to be played back anytime.

-Using Power Automate with a Microsoft account is available at no additional cost.
+Using Power Automate with a Microsoft account is available at no extra cost.

 >[!Note]
 >Desktop flows built with Power Automate using a Microsoft account are stored automatically on your OneDrive.